For the gourmet coffee lovers everywhere here’s how to make espresso coffee within the comfort of your own home.

 Be sure to use a one of the best espresso machines for home.
 And always work with freshly roasted premium coffee beans that have been stored correctly in a cool, dark, and dry location.
-And try to always grind the whole coffee beans right before preparation using a quality coffee bean grinder.
+Make sure you grind the whole coffee beans right before preparation using a quality coffee bean grinder.

 Let’s have a look at the entire method from start to finish and find out how to make espresso coffee.

 - The small round basket that sits in your porta-filter needs to be warmed.
 Simply run some warm water through it, this will ensure that the cool metal does not decrease your brewing temperatures.

 - Load your porta-filters basket evenly with the premium coffee grounds.

 - Use eight grams (2 tbsps) of coffee for a single espresso shot.